Black Cats Rule!

 In France, something magical is about to happen if you see a black cat.

-Fishermen and their wives saw black cats as good luck (or a safe journey) with the added benefit of fewer rats so they welcomed them aboard their ships and in their homes.
+Many European sailors considered black cats good luck or a safe journey with the added benefit of fewer rats so they welcomed them aboard their ships.
+The sailors’ wives also kept black cats at home to help ensure their husbands made it home safely.
 Black cats became so highly valued that some could not afford them.

 Research by ASPCA shows that black cats are least likely to be adopted but thanks to movies like “Black Panther” and TV shows like “Sabrina the Teenage Witch” more house panthers have found their furrever homes.